 Sue Smith, PDNPA's Access and Rights of Way Officer presented her report which was to provide and update on issues related to access in the Peak District.

-Sue reported that following her presentation to the LAF in December, funding had been received from DEFRA, to cover infrastructure improvements to make protected landscapes more accessible for people of all ages and abilities.
+Sue reported that, significant funding had been received from DEFRA, for infrastructure improvements to make protected landscapes more accessible for people of all ages and abilities.
 Further funding was anticipated for 2024/25.